21nCo/nucleum/CONTRIBUTING.md

 ## Reporting Issues

-If you find any issues or have any suggestions, please report them in the [issues](https://github.com/21nOrg/tidigit/issues) section.
+If you find any issues or have any suggestions, please report them in the [issues](https://github.com/21nOrg/nucleus/issues) section.

 ## License

-By contributing to Tidigit, you agree that your contributions will be licensed under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html) license.
+By contributing to Nucleus, you agree that your contributions will be licensed under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html) license.